liorrm/liorrm.github.io/source/_posts/2014-11-10-enumerables-some-mixins-for-your-picks-ins.md

 numbers #=> [2, 4, 6, 8, 10]
 ```

-#map and #map! are very useful methods to make real changes to various data structures.
+The #map and #map! methods are very useful in making real changes to various data structures.
 For example, if you had an array of data containing both strings and numbers and wanted to convert all the numbers to strings, you could use #map or #map!, depending on whether you want to make a modified "copy" of the array for immediate use, or change it permanently.

 Here is another example that uses the map method to convert array elements into strings: